Towards Fully FP8 GEMM LLM Training at Scale: Hyperparameters

 \section{Hyperparameters}

 We detail the selection of hyperparameters used in Table~\ref{tab:hyperparams}.
 For the case of \designDYT{}, the $\alpha_0$ initialization value of $\tanh_\alpha$ entropy-regularization is 0.5 for all model sizes.
 All models use a linear warmup schedule, and 1-sqrt cooldown schedule.
-The long-data 1.5B \designXIELU{} experiment was trained for a total of 400,000 steps, consuming approximately 419.4B tokens, using the same hyperparameters as the shorter run--except for the absence of a cooldown phase.
+The long-data 1.5B \designXIELU{} experiment was trained for a total of 430,000 steps, consuming approximately 450.9B tokens, using the same hyperparameters as the shorter run, including warmup steps.